ethanjli/phyllo-cpp/README.md

 Use of the phyllo stack is done by polling such that at most one newly-received data unit is made available (as an object member) after each poll, so that other code can perform arbitrary operations on received data units.

+The phyllo stack does not allocate or use any heap memory - all memory is either on the stack or (for certain buffers) is held in a compile-time object.

 ## Functionality and Limitations